thejoester/bbmm/README.md

 A module management tool for FoundryVTT.

+This module was inspired by [Module Management+](), which has not been updated since v9 and finally broke in v13.
+This module aims to replicate those features for v13.

 > [!IMPORTANT]
 > This module is currently in beta and does not quite have a full feature set yet.
 I **HIGHLY ADVISE** you to make a backup before testing this module.
 > Please [report any issues here](https://github.com/thejoester/bbmm/issues)!